jpkotta/dired-single/README.md

 (setq load-path (cons (expand-file-name "/some/load/path") load-path))
 ```

+## Usage

+`M-x dired-single-buffer`

+Visits the selected directory in the current buffer, replacing the
+current contents with the contents of the new directory.
+This doesn't
+prevent you from having more than one dired buffer.
+The main difference
+is that a given dired buffer will not spawn off a new buffer every time
+a new directory is visited.

+If the variable dired-single-use-magic-buffer is non-nil, and the current
+buffer's name is the same as that specified by the variable
+dired-single-magic-buffer-name, then the new directory's buffer will retain
+that same name (i.e. not only will dired only use a single buffer, but
+its name will not change every time a new directory is entered).

+`M-x dired-single-buffer-mouse`

+Essentially this is the same as `dired-single-buffer', except that the
+action is initiated by a mouse-click instead of a keystroke.

+`M-x dired-single-magic-buffer`

+Switch to an existing buffer whose name is the value of
+dired-single-magic-buffer-name.
+If no such buffer exists, launch dired in a
+new buffer and rename that buffer to the value of
+dired-single-magic-buffer-name.
+If the current buffer is the magic buffer,
+it will prompt for a new directory to visit.

+`M-x dired-single-toggle-buffer-name`

+Toggle between the 'magic' buffer name and the 'real' dired buffer
+name.
+Will also seek to uniquify the 'real' buffer name.

 ## Recommended Keybindings

 To use the single-buffer feature most effectively, I recommend adding the